 Voter-marked paper ballots are the best system for accuracy of voter intent, because the votes are verified by the voter as they are written down.
 Optical scanners offer helpful features such as alerting voters to problems like over-votes on their paper ballots.
 In comparison, machine-marked ballots have verification weaknesses.
 Studies have shown that when voters’ ballots are marked by machines, voters do not carefully review and verify the paper receipts printed by the machines.
 Machine-marked ballots also often use barcoded votes, which a voter cannot read or verify.
 Voter-marked ballots are preferable, because they reduce the chances of both human and computer error.

 Optical Scanners: Shorter Lines and Less Expense

 Machine-marked ballots can cause logjams when voters take a long time deciding how to mark their ballots on the machines.
 By contrast, optical scanner paper ballot systems can shorten lines while requiring fewer machines, because many voters can fill out their paper ballots at the same time without the use of a machine.
 When a voter finishes marking a paper ballot, it only takes a few seconds to feed it into the scanner, which then deposits the ballot into a locked box for security.
 If a precinct has long lines, poll workers could easily set up more privacy cubbies for more voters to mark paper ballots at the same time.
 By contrast, if a precinct uses only machine-marked ballots, poll workers could not add more voting machines to shorten the waiting lines.
-A further benefit of optical scanner paper ballot systems is that they require fewer machines per precinct, which means less time and money spent on machine maintenance, calibration, testing, and delivery.
+A further benefit of optical scanner paper ballot systems is that they require fewer machines per precinct, which means fewer taxpayer dollars spent on purchasing machines, and less time and energy spent on machine maintenance, calibration, testing, and delivery.